Film, Animation, and VFX Studios Put the Spotlight on Data and AI

 As more studios outsource data production demands to bigger data centers, processing farms, and the cloud, modern data storage providers that stay in lockstep with their demands will be key.
 The more (and bigger) projects a studio wants to accept, the more critical this is.

-Studios can benefit from as-a-service, pay-as-you-go models, removing the need for large up-front investments in render farms, workstations, and the storage they require.
+Studios can also benefit from as-a-service, pay-as-you-go models, removing the need for large up-front investments in render farms, workstations, and the storage they require.
 As many leverage the cloud for processing and rendering power, data mobility and accessibility will be paramount.